acamilo/RobotInterfaceBoard/README.md

 # FAQ and troubleshooting

-### "I dont see ESP32 as an option in Arduino when I try to select my board..."
+### "I dont see 'ESP32 Dev Module' as an option in Arduino when I try to select my board..."

 * Use a lab machine.
 This will not be a problem on the lab machines.